Occasional Impressions - music, prose, poetry and prayer on the web

 yes, we’re sure the hour is upon us - but what hour?
 We still do not fully

-of Man is betrayed into the hands of sinners.
+Man is betrayed into the hands of sinners.
 Get up, let us be going.
-See, my
+See, my betrayer

 Calvary’s mournful mountain climb; there adoring at his feet,